International Conference on a More Humane Economy

 Considering the perspective of people who live in poverty and social exclusion

 Another important feature of the November gathering was interest in the perspective and thoughts of people living in situations of poverty and social exclusion.
-In a workshop for 150 people, the ATD delegation discussed TAE and ECCOFOR and how these projects resembled others in Madagascar, Guatemala, and other countries.
+In a workshop for 150 people, the ATD delegation discussed WLT and ECCOFOR and how these projects resembled others in Madagascar, Guatemala, and other countries.
 The workshop focused on ideas for a new economy based on respect and designed to create long-term quality employment for people who either work in the informal sector or are completely unconnected to the labour market.
 The presenters gave concrete examples illustrating the importance of listening to people struggling to find and keep work so they can share their knowledge, analysis and proposals with other people.
 One participant noted:

 “We need an economy with sustainable development, in other words an economy in which prosperity is shared.
 This would create greater social justice and environmental sustainability.”